-If you wake up during the night, try not to stress about it: As an adult, it’s common to wake.
+If you wake up during the night, try not to stress about it: As an adult, it’s rare to have a completely unbroken night’s sleep.
 In fact, most people wake up two or three times during the night.
 While most teenagers or young children enjoy a continuous period of relaxing oblivion that lasts between eight or nine hours, or even longer, it is not typical in adult sleep.
 Indeed, once we pass our teens, sleep tends to be lighter and awakenings during sleep more frequent.
 In most adults by the age of 40, it’s normal to wake 3-4 times per night.

 However, if you are frequently exhausted on waking or if you find yourself feeling drowsy during the day.
 It might be a good idea to look further into how you are spending your night time.